Sadie Lipner Shulman: Career

 She began practicing law after graduation, largely in family law.
 With her husband, Charles Shulman, she had a private law practice.
 She was Counsel for Boston Civic Service House beginning in 1913.
 In 1924, Shulman became the first woman to be appointed as an investigator of a divorce case.

 In 1926, Shulman became the first female assistant corporation counsel for the City of Boston.
 She served in the position until 1930.
 She was appointed as a judge to the Dorchester District Court in 1930 by Governor Frank G. Allen, becoming the first woman in Massachusetts appointed to the bench with Emma Fall Schofield.
-She was sworn in on December 17, 1930 by Allen.
+She was sworn in on December 17, 1930 by governor Allen.

 Shulman did not want to retire from the bench, saying it was where she was most happy.
 Her most controversial case involved sentencing the juvenile driver of a stolen vehicle to view the corpse of the pedestrian he killed.
 She thought it was successful, as none of the juveniles involved ever re-offended.